AY2425S2-CS2103T-T12-1/tp/docs/DeveloperGuide.md

 | `*` | Teaching Assistant | Track the progress for preparations of my teaching material | Ensure it is completed before tutorials |
 | `*` | Teaching Assistant | Plot a whisker plot of the current grade of my students | Track their learning progress and identify stuggling students |

-### Use cases
+# AddressBook Use Cases

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: UC01 - Delete a person**
+## Use case: UC01 - Delete a person

 **MSS**

 1. User requests to list persons
-2. AddressBook shows a list of persons
+2. AddressBook displays persons
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific person
 4. AddressBook deletes the person

    Use case ends.

 **Extensions**